jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Table Reconstruction
 --------------------

-The table is reconstucted in 3 parts.
+The table is reconstructed in 3 parts.
 First, the regional fragments get re-assembled into complete database sequences.
 During this process, the algorithm will calculate how well a sequence can be reconstructed by determining the average number of kmers per region that could be mapped.
 This can be calculated using degenerate sequences in the reference as unique (``count-degenerates``) or treating all variations on the original database sequence as the same (``no-count-degenerates``).

 Then, the relative abundance of the pooled counts gets computed through an optimization process.
-Optimizate builds on the per-nucleotide error rate (``per-nucleotide-error``) and the number of nucelotides difference between the reference sequence and mapped ASV (calculated during alignment).
-Fuks et al [1]_ reported the per-nucelotide error did not affect their reconstruction substantially, therefore we have used their value by default.
-Howeever, interested parties may wish to explore their supplmentary materials.
-The ``min-relative-abundance`` sets a threshhold below which we assume an assigned read is an error.
+Optimized builds on the per-nucleotide error rate (``per-nucleotide-error``) and the number of nucleotides difference between the reference sequence and mapped ASV (calculated during alignment).
+Fuks et al [1]_ reported the per-nucleotide error did not affect their reconstruction substantially, therefore we have used their value by default.
+However, interested parties may wish to explore their supplementary materials.
+The ``min-relative-abundance`` sets a threshold below which we assume an assigned read is an error.
 This is somewhat dependent on the sequencing depth.

-Finally, the relative abundance is used to reconstruct table of counts by assigning counts from reads to the table.
-While this is somwhat artifical due to the differences in regional depth and coverage, the ``region-normalize`` will determine the observed depth.
-The default, ``average`` will calculate the depth as the average of the sequencing counts from the original tables and the final table will have a depth close to the regional input tables. ``weighted`` will calculate the depth as the sum of the sequencing counts from the original table, so the final table will have more more counts than the original table.
+Finally, the relative abundance is used to reconstruct the table of counts by assigning counts from reads to the table.
+While this is somewhat artificial due to the differences in regional depth and coverage, the ``region-normalize`` will determine the observed depth.
+The default, ``average`` will calculate the depth as the average of the sequencing counts from the original tables and the final table will have a depth close to the regional input tables. ``weighted`` will calculate the depth as the sum of the sequencing counts from the original table, so the final table will have more counts than the original table.

 We will perform reconstructing using the defaults.